a-gram/audioneex/README.md

 Audioneex is database-agnostic, so technically it can be used with any database.
-However, using databases other than the default ones requires writing the drivers using the exposed interfaces and following the specifications.
+However, using databases other than the default ones requires writing the drivers by implementing the exposed interfaces and following the specifications.
 The default databases are Tokyo Cabinet and Couchbase.
 The former is an embedded/in-process database (suitable for mobile/embedded apps), while the latter is client/server.